Pearls Before Swine by Stephan Pastis for December 04, 2022

 • Reply

-Queen of America over 1 year ago
+Queen of America about 2 years ago

 The papers seemed to have stopped hiring proof readers or any writer who can actually construct a decent sentence.Where did all of the true journalists go?
 I understand that covering a story doesn’t equate with writing about it but still, it’s annoying to read something so poorly written.A few years ago I saw so many errors in an article that I cut it out and red marked them and mailed it to the newspaper.